eyecan-ai/Postcard/README.md

 client_example.exe 127.0.0.1 8000 ..\sample_image.jpg
 ```

-The CPP Client Example will connect to a Postcard Server running locally.
+The CPP Client Example will connect to a Postcard Server running locally
+(change 127.0.0.01 with remote custom IP address).
 It will send a "sample_image.jpg" to the server which will draw random circles over it and send back the modified version.